adammarszalek22/pl-website/README.md

 - Setup the main structure of the webserver
 - Create and test login and registration functionality as well as page routing once login is successful
 - Add documentation to each api call function that communicates with the python pl server (params and what it returns)

+...

+- Boost my HTML and CSS skills
+- Make the website pretty and user friendly